juergenweb/FieldtypeOpeningHours/README.md

 .....
 ```
 The times are always in H:i format (independent of language settings), because Schema.org only accepts this format.
-You can find examples at https://schema.org/LocalBusiness
+You can find examples of how to create opening hours as structured data at https://schema.org/LocalBusiness

 ### Multilanguage support
-All static texts are fully translateable (frontend and backend).
-The timeformat on the frontend can also be set for each language in the backend configuration of the inputfield (fe Default %R and English %r).
+All static texts are fully translatable (frontend and backend).
+The time format on the frontend can also be set for each language in the backend configuration of the inputfield (fe default is %R and English is %r).
-This will only be taken into account if outputformatting is not set to false (default is true).
+This will only be taken into account if output formatting is not set to false (default is true).

 ### Field Settings

 You can select how many times are allowed on each day (minimum 1, maximum 10, default 2).
 In most cases you will need two times on each day: morning and afternoon.<br />
 You can also set the output formatting of the time string (default is %R which is equal to an output like 08:00) on the frontend.
+The format of the time can be set in date() and strftime() format.

 ### To do